harold-js/harold-website/src/docs/guides.md

     ├── _utils.scss
     └── _variables.scss
 ```

+**Note:** Since version 1.3.0, most directories are optional!
+Harold will gracefully skip missing directories:
+- Missing `posts` directory?
+Harold will build pages only
+- Missing `assets`?
+No problem, just pages will be built
+- Missing `styles`?
+Harold will skip CSS generation
+- Missing `pages` or `partials`?
+Harold will warn but continue

+This makes Harold more flexible for different project types (documentation-only sites, minimal landing pages, etc.).

 `styles` and `assets` directories are self-explanatory.
 Here you can build your Scss structures and custom javascript logic.
 You can also save images here.
 All will be moved and compiled later.